Human Rights Advocacy in Action Practicum

 This project-based practicum enlists students in tackling real-world human rights challenges and creates a learning environment that equips students to analyze a problem, assess the legal and policy situation, and propose and execute strategies for change.

 Students in this practicum receive intensive instruction from law professors and subject matter experts on both the relevant human rights law as well as effective strategies and tactics for human rights advocacy.
 Professor Massimino has a distinguished record of human rights advocacy and led Human Rights First, one of the nation’s leading human rights advocacy organizations, as president and CEO before coming to Georgetown Law.
 Michelle Liu is an adjunct professor and has supported partner NGOs in several countries to promote women’s human rights through litigation and legislative reform.
-Catherine Cooper is the Dash-Muse Senior Teaching Fellow and Supervising Attorney.
-She has supported civil society organizations in Myanmar, Iraq, and East Africa on issues including transitional justice and the rights of ethnic and religious minorities.
-Ashlynn Kendzior is the Supervising Attorney and Teaching Fellow with the International Women’s Human Rights Clinic, who will be co-teaching the practicum for the 2023-2024 academic year.
+The Dash-Muse Teaching Fellow will also serve as an instructor for the practicum.
 Together with their professors and fellow classmates, students collaborate on a project that supports the mission and objectives of a chosen NGO partner of the Human Rights Institute (“HRI”).
 This collaboration gives students a unique opportunity to conduct legal and factual research, craft legal solutions, and develop an advocacy campaign with real-world impact.

 1. Seminar

 The seminar portion of the practicum will cover the substantive law and legal framework as it pertains to a particular human rights issue.
-For the upcoming year, students will learn about the international human rights framework on arbitrary detention, torture, and other human rights abuses, as well as the international and domestic legal avenues for pursing justice and accountability.
 Students will also use seminar time to propose and assess what legal remedies and accountability mechanisms may be appropriate and viable to address the human rights violation.
 Guest speakers with subject matter expertise may be invited to seminars to hold workshops and offer critique of student work.
 Finally, the seminar will also be the training ground for students to develop their critical thinking, public speaking, and persuasive writing skills through the formulation of a human rights advocacy campaign.

 2. Project Work